Westminster House, Manchester

-Westminster House is a commercial facility on the south east side of Portland Street, Manchester.
+Westminster House is a commercial building on the south east side of Portland Street, Manchester.
 As "County Hall", it was the headquarters of Greater Manchester County Council from its formation in April 1974 to its abolition in March 1986.

 History

-In the mid-19th century the site on the south east side of Portland Street had been occupied by a row of residential and retail properties which included the Portland Street Silk Mill; the area in the next block to the south east of the site (on the south east side of Major Street) was known at that time as Westminster Place and this may have been, in part, the origin of the name.
+In the mid-19th century, the site on the south east side of Portland Street had been occupied by a row of residential and retail properties which included the Portland Street Silk Mill; the area in the next block to the south east of the site (on the south east side of Major Street) was known at that time as Westminster Place and this may have been, in part, the origin of the name.
 The site itself continued to be occupied by the same aging residential and retail properties until the mid-20th century.